-- (a) AUTHORITY.- - (1) IN GENERAL.-The Postal Service may conduct market tests of experimental products in accordance with this section. - (2) PROVISIONS WAIVED.-A product shall not, while it is being tested under this section, be subject to the requirements of sections 3622, 3633, or 3642, or regulations promulgated under those sections. - (b) CONDITIONS.-A product may not be tested under this section unless it satisfies each of the following: - (1) SIGNIFICANTLY DIFFERENT PRODUCT.-The product is, from the viewpoint of the mail users, significantly different from all products offered by the Postal Service within the 2-year period preceding the start of the test. - (2) MARKET DISRUPTION.-The introduction or continued offering of the product will not create an unfair or otherwise inappropriate competitive advantage for the Postal Service or any mailer, particularly in regard to small business concerns (as defined under subsection (h)).
+- (a) AUTHORITY.- - (1) IN GENERAL.-The Postal Service may conduct market tests of experimental products in accordance with this section. - (2) PROVISIONS WAIVED.-A product shall not, while it is being tested under this section, be subject to the requirements of sections 3622, 3633, or 3642, or regulations promulgated under those sections. - (b) CONDITIONS.-A product may not be tested under this section unless it satisfies each of the following: - (1) SIGNIFICANTLY DIFFERENT PRODUCT.-The product is, from the viewpoint of the mail users, significantly different from all products offered by the Postal Service within the 2-year period preceding the start of the test. - period preceding the start of the test.
+(2) MARKET DISRUPTION.-The introduction or continued offering of the product will not create an unfair or otherwise inappropriate competitive advantage for the Postal Service or any mailer, particularly in regard to small business concerns (as defined under subsection (h)). - (3) CORRECT CATEGORIZATION.-The Postal Service identifies the product, for the purpose of a test under this section, as either marketdominant or competitive, consistent with the criteria under section 3642(b)(1).
+Costs and revenues attributable to a product identified as competitive shall be included in any determination under section 3633(3)1 (relating to provisions applicable to competitive products collectively).
+Any test that solely affects products currently classified as competitive, or which provides services ancillary to only competitive products, shall be presumed to be in the competitive product category without regard to whether a similar ancillary product exists for market-dominant products.